 Shopping for an enterprise server is no trivial matter.

-IT planners face the unenviable task of selecting hardware to meet future computing needs while staying within tight budget
+IT planners face the unenviable task of selecting hardware to meet future computing needs while staying within tight budget constraints.
+Buying the wrong server has long-lasting and expensive consequences.

 Feature upgrades and add-ons increase the cost of a server but may be worth the money.
 Another factor in how to buy a server at the best price is volume: Buyers get lower server prices for bigger orders.